Charlottesville City Council Meeting Procedures

 Regular meetings of the City Council are scheduled for 7:00 p.m. on the first and third Mondays of each month (or the following day if that Monday is a legal holiday).

 Regular meetings shall be of two types.
-The first type, the “Business Meeting”, will be focused on information, education, and public engagement and shall include reports from public agencies, reports from members of Council, and votes on ordinances and other matters properly before Council.
-The second type, the “Working Meeting,” will be focused on work sessions and reports from the City Manager.
-Votes may be taken as necessary.
+The first meeting of the month, the "Business Meeting", will be focused on information, education, and pubic engagement and shall include reports properly before the Council.
+The second type, the "Working Meeting", will also include work sessions and reports from the City Manager.

 B. Agenda and Materials